Hamiltonian Extrema of an Arbitrary Flux-Biased Josephson Circuit: Series expansion of the effective Hamiltonian of a capacitively shunted superconducting dipole

 where $E_C$ is the charging energy of the shunt capacitance shunting the dipole and $U_\mathrm{eff}$ is a phenomenological potential energy function which models the entire dipole as an effective, flux-tunable nonlinear inductor.
 A general expression for $U_\mathrm{eff}$ can be obtained from the potential energy $U_\mathrm{ind}$ in \eqref{eq:generic_hamiltonian} by imposing that the phase of the $k$-th internal node of the dipole $\varphi_k$ is related to the phase of the main node of the dipole $\varphi_0$ via a function $f_k$ such that $\varphi_k = f_k(\varphi_0)$, resulting in

-If the functional form of $U_\mathrm{eff}$ is known, the effective Hamiltonian \eqref{eq:hamiltonian_eff} can be expanded, for a fixed value of external flux, around a flux-dependent equilibrium point $\bar{\varphi_0}$.
+The function $f_k$ enforces the constraints imposed by Kirchhoff's laws to $\varphi_k$ in absence of the JJs' capacitances, and has an analytical form only for a narrow set of dipoles.
+If the functional form of $U_\mathrm{eff}$ is known, the effective Hamiltonian \eqref{eq:hamiltonian_eff} can be expanded, for a fixed value of external flux, around a flux-dependent equilibrium point $\bar{\varphi}_0$.
 The charge and phase variables $n_0$ and $\varphi_0$ can then be promoted to the operators $\hat{n}_0$ and $\hat{\varphi}_0$, respectively, yielding the series expansion of the effective Hamiltonian operator

-where $u_n = \left.\frac{\partial^n U_\mathrm{eff}}{\partial \varphi^n}\right|_{\varphi = \bar{\varphi}_0}$ are the Taylor expansion coefficients of $U_\mathrm{eff}$ around the equilibrium point $\bar{\varphi_0}$.
+where $u_n = \left.\frac{d^n U_\mathrm{eff}}{\varphi^n}\right|_{\varphi = \bar{\varphi}_0}$ are the Taylor expansion coefficients of $U_\mathrm{eff}$ around the equilibrium point $\bar{\varphi}_0$.
 Furthermore, it is possible to introduce the ladder operators $\hat{a}$ and $\hat{a}^\dagger$ satisfying the relations

 where

 are the quantum ground state uncertainties in phase and charge number, respectively.
 In the basis of these ladder operators, the Hamiltonian \eqref{eq:hamiltonian_expanded} reads

 where